-So wish the company and the recruiter good luck for the future.
+So wish the company and the recruiter good luck in the future.
 Keep in mind that life will surprise you and you never know what might happen.
 In the near future:

-- The competitor who won the employer’s favour might drop out at the last minute in favour of a juicier offer, or prove disappointing and not make it past the trial period.
+The competitor who won the employer’s favor might drop out at the last minute in favor of a juicier offer, or prove disappointing and not make it past the trial period.

 3. Follow up with the recruiter to find out why you weren’t chosen

 Asking for feedback could turn out to be useful in the next steps of your job search.
 This might help you:

 Understand what’s important in the decision

 Find out what you need to do to improve

 What wasn’t up to scratch?
 Was it your résumé, the cover letter, or the interview itself?
 See this feedback as a professional development tool that will help you to understand why you were not chosen, quell any self-doubt, and gain self-confidence.
 It will allow you to transform the feeling of failure into a learning experience.
 You will come off as a team player, always ready to learn, and happy to use rejection as an opportunity to better bounce back and make progress.
 This will leave the recruiter with a good impression of you.

 And if you feel it necessary, this can be an opportunity to make sure that there hasn’t been a misunderstanding about your skills.
 You could try to argue or justify why you were not able to demonstrate your skills at the interview or on tests.
 However, do not request a new interview.